COURSE REGISTRATION AND REQUIREMENTS

 - Students must enroll in the course during the semester when they are actually completing their internship (i.e., under normal circumstances, students may not receive retroactive credit for an internship completed in a previous semester).

-Graduate students who have been admitted to the Certificate in Editing and Publishing may register for ENC 5945 and should contact Dr. Hand with any questions or concerns.
+Graduate students in English and students who have been admitted to the Certificate in Editing and Publishing may register for ENC 5945 during the regular registration window.

 Undergraduate and graduate students may earn variable credit (from 1 to 6 semester hours) for an internship.

 At the undergraduate level, Editing, Writing, and Media majors are required to complete three hours of course credit; for Creative Writing and Literature, Media, and Culture majors, the course counts as English elective credit.
 Students may register for course credit over multiple semesters.
 Only three hours count toward the requirements for English majors, regardless of the concentration.
 Any additional hours count as general elective credit.

 For both ENC 4942 and ENC 5945, students are expected to complete the following, for each 1 credit sought:

 - Write 2000 words or edit 3000 words

 Thus, for 3 credit hours, an intern would work 12 hours per week and write 6000 words or edit 9000 words.

 Internships may be completed in any semester; both ENC 4942 and ENC 5945 are offered each term.